 This is a story about complex creatures - including ourselves.

 Robin Richard considered herself an open-minded, liberal supporter of LGBTQ rights - until the morning in March of 2016, when her 12-year-old son came out as a female.

 In the summer of 2017, as the Texas Legislature tackled the issue of requiring transgender people to use public restrooms based on the gender of their birth certificate, one mother-daughter pair struggled through their parallel journeys of acceptance.

 Medicaid services for Texas children with some of the severest disabilities have sharply declined over the past few years after state leaders enacted several measures to cut costs.

-“This is our chance to get our son back and they’re denying him the therapy that he needs,” said Jenny Robson about her son.
+Jenny Robson said about her son, “This is our chance to get our son back and they’re denying him the therapy that he needs.”

 On Aug.
 29, 2017, President Donald Trump visited the Department of Public Safety in Austin, Texas for briefings on Hurricane Harvey damage and relief efforts.
 Outside, protesters and supporters had a heated exchange.

 In one of her first on-camera interviews about the 'I love you so much' mural, musician Amy Cook opens up about the original sign that she found in New York City, and the love story that prompted the iconic mural in Austin.

 Deloris Fields was diagnosed with breast cancer when she was 23-years-old.
 After chemotherapy and a double mastectomy, she went into remission.
 Two years later, the day after she gave birth to her son Connor Guenther, doctors told Fields that the cancer had returned.

 Most women with metastic breast cancer survive less than five years.
 Fields worries about her son growing up without her, but considers herself a fighter.